-It took some time, but we realized to “love and cherish” we had to let go of the score card and love each other selflessly and consistently, beyond any holiday or anniversary hoopla.
+It took some time, but we realized to “love and cherish” we had to let go of the scorecard and love each other selflessly and consistently, beyond any holiday or anniversary hoopla.

-As believers, we embrace the example of God’s love for us—sacrificial, enduring, serving-oriented, unconditional—a tall order for self-centered human types; our bent is to satisfy ourselves, so the journey is paved with grace.
+As believers, we embrace the example of God’s love for us—sacrificial, enduring, serving-oriented, unconditional—a tall order for us self-centered human types.
+Our bent is to satisfy ourselves, so the journey must be paved with grace.

-1. Discover their love language at 5 Love Languages and be purposeful in showing love in a way they most receive it.
+Insight into how to best love someone enables us to be purposeful in showing love in a way they most receive it.

 I was perfectly happy to buy something for the house and call it a gift, he was not.
 For him, if it wasn’t personal, it wasn’t a gift.

-For me, gifts were nice but didn’t necessarily communicate love, so it was hard for me to connect the significance for others.
+From my point of view, gifts were nice but didn’t necessarily communicate love, so it was hard for me to connect the significance for others.
 (I have since identified the friends in my life this matters to as well.)

 2. Make a list of all the things you love about them or what you admire in them.

 Words of affirmation is a primary love language for one of our daughters.
 One day during her mid-teens, distraught and crying, she concluded “they hate me” as she described a conflict with friends.

-While it appeared as though she was over reacting, these were real tears and sobs.
+While it appeared as though she was overreacting, these were real tears and sobs.
 It was then I remembered this teaching on love languages.
 One of her primary love languages is words of affirmation.
 For her, affirming words communicate love.